-- 1. Obtained appraisals to determine the fair market value of the Property, which included consideration of any immovable fixtures and equipment; - 2.
+- 1. Obtained independent appraisals to determine the fair market value of the Easements, which included consideration of existing use of the Property, highest and best use of the Property, and impact to the remainder; - 2.
 Reviewed and approved the appraisals, and established the amount it believes to be just compensation; - 3.
-Determined the Owner of the Property by examining the county assessor's record, a preliminary title report, and occupancy of the Property; - 4.
+Determined the Owner of the Property by examining the county assessor's record and a preliminary title report, and occupancy of the Property; - 4.
 Made a written offer to the Owner for the full amount of just compensation which was not less than the approved appraised value; - 5.
 Provided the Owner with a written statement of, and summary of the basis for, the amount established as just compensation with respect to the foregoing offer.

-It is recommended that based on the above evidence, the Board find and determine that the offer required by Section 7267.2 of the California Government Code has been made to the Owner.
+It is recommended that the based on the above Evidence, the Board find and determine that the offer required by Section 7267.2 of the California Government Code has been made to the Owner.